 Triple occupancy in Murphy and O'Connor Halls are only assigned to rooms that have an added alcove allowing for the placement of additional room furniture.
-Each triple room will include bunk beds and a specially designed "loft unit" for the third bed which will allow the dresser and desk to be placed underneath the lofted bed.
+Each triple room includes bunk beds and a specially designed "loft unit" for the third bed which will allow a dresser and desk to be placed underneath the lofted bed.